 Your student ID card is important as it is swiped to register your attendance in lecture theatres, classrooms and labs, and gives you access to the Library and other University facilities.
 It is required as proof of identity and valid student status for entry to examination halls, etc.

 Student email account

 Throughout your time at UWS we need to let you know about important issues, and we will do this via your student email account.
 If you prefer, you can forward student emails to your personal email but it is your responsibility to ensure you are checking your student emails regularly.

 You’ve worked hard to get where you are and now find out how to work smarter.
-We have a lot of resources at UWS to help make study that bit more manageable so check out the Effective Learning Support section for further information.
+We have a lot of resources at UWS to help make study that bit more manageable so check out the Academic Learning Skills section for further information.

 You don’t have to wait for your results before applying for funding so, if you haven’t got that organised yet, apply now to avoid delays at the start of the session.

 Further information about SAAS funding is available on the SAAS website.